-Instant Pot Chicken and Black Bean Soup is a simply prepared soup with Mexican sensibilities suitable for a cool weeknight.
-The recipe is one of many lovely soups in a 2006 cookbook from the Mother Teresa Maternity Home in Placerville, California.
+Instant Pot Chicken and Black Bean Soup is a simple soup with Mexican sensibilities suitable for a cool weeknight.
+The recipe is one of many lovely soups found in the 2006 cookbook from Mother Teresa Maternity Home in Placerville, California.
 The home serves as a women’s shelter with a special emphasis on housing women through pregnancy and early motherhood.
-The cookbook was compiled by the Maternity Home’s board members and supporters and includes exclusively soup and salad recipes (without any explanation why).
+The cookbook was a joint effort by the Maternity Home’s board members and supporters.
+It includes exclusively soup and salad recipes (without any explanation why).
 It is a welcome change of pace from casserole recipes, and has encouraged me to work outside of my comfortable recipe repertoire.
 The entreé salad recipes have been especially welcome for the waning weeks of summer.

 The main attraction of this recipe is not novelty, but simplicity.
-There’s a little bit of chopping involved but jarred salsa does a lot of the heavy lifting, both for flavor and texture.
-The beans are canned – no need to drain them even.
+There’s a little bit of chopping involved but jarred salsa does a lot of the heavy lifting.
+It adds the backbone for both flavor and texture.
+Jarred salsa and canned beans, no need to even drain them.
 I’m usually leery of meals that rely on canned ingredients, but with canned beans and jarred salsa I have good options for flavor and quality.
-Herdez brand Salsa Casera is far and away the best shelf-stable salsa available, though Mrs. Renfro’s will do in a pinch.
+Herdez brand Salsa Casera is far and away the best shelf-stable salsa available.
+Mrs. Renfro’s will also do in a pinch.
 For canned black beans I recommend S&W or Goya brand, low-sodium if available.
-Lesser brands tend to be overcooked and mushy from the get-go.
+Lesser brands tend to be mushy from the get-go.
 Most of the beans in this recipe end up pureed so it may not make a significant difference, but these brands are nearly as good as fresh.

-The original recipe predates the Instant Pot but is a natural fit.
-The pressure cook option allows me the flexibility to use fresh chicken breast instead of picking apart a rotisserie chicken, which dramatically simplifies the process overall.
-Aside from using fresh chicken and adjusting liquid to accommodate the pressure cook, the recipe is otherwise intact and should come together in under an hour.
+The original recipe predates the Instant Pot, but is a natural fit.
+The pressure cook option allows me the flexibility to use fresh chicken breast instead of picking apart a rotisserie chicken.
+This saves both time and sanity.
+The recipe is otherwise intact and should come together in under an hour.

 - neutral cooking oil